duckquacquac/Orient-21J/README.md

 Components: Stem and clutch.
 Setting lever and setting lever spring.
 Setting lever cover plate
 Location: Sandwiched in the middle of the movement, on the dial size of the main plate.

-Picture xxx: Setting mechanism in normal position
+Picture 16: Setting mechanism in normal position

-Picture yyy: Setting mechanism in setting position
+Picture 17: Setting mechanism in setting position

-Picture zzz: Setting mechanism without cover plate
+Picture 18: Setting mechanism without cover plate